Pierce Johnson: Chicago Cubs

 The Chicago Cubs selected Johnson in the first round of the 2012 Major League Baseball draft.
-In 2013, he went 11–6 with a 2.74 ERA and 124 strikeouts in 118 innings pitched.
+In 2013, he went 11–6 with a 2.74 ERA and 124 strikeouts in 118 innings pitched in a season split between the Kane County Cougars and the Daytona Cubs.
 Prior to the 2014 season, he was ranked by Baseball America as the 87th best prospect in baseball.
 The Cubs added him to their 40-man roster after the 2015 season.

 Johnson spent 2014 with both the Kane County Cougars and the Tennessee Smokies where he posted a 5–5 record with a 2.54 ERA.
 Johnson stayed with the Smokies during the 2015 season, where he posted a 6–2 record with a 2.08 ERA, holding batters to a .223 batting average.
 After his success in Tennessee, Johnson was promoted to the Triple-A Iowa Cubs, where he posted a 4–6 record with a 6.14 ERA.

 San Francisco Giants

 On September 20, 2017, Johnson was claimed off waivers by the San Francisco Giants.

 In 2018, Johnson made 37 appearances out of the bullpen for the Giants, recording a 5.56 ERA with 36 strikeouts across 43 2/3 innings pitched.
 On November 2, he was removed from the 40–man roster and sent outright to the Triple–A Sacramento River Cats.
 However, Johnson rejected the assignment and subsequently elected free agency.